iq-motion-control/iq-module-communication-doc/docs/api_docs/arduino.rst

 .. image:: ../_static/api_pics/install_arduino.png

-You can also find a zipped archive of the Arduino API on `our website <https://www.vertiq.co/support>`_.
+You can also find a the most recent release of the Arduino API on `our Github <https://github.com/iq-motion-control/iq-module-communication-arduino/releases>`_.

 For more information on installing Arduino libraries please read `the page linked here <https://www.arduino.cc/en/guide/libraries>`_.